theREDspace/phaser2-flump-plugin/README.md

 Here you simply call `game.plugins.add(new FlumpPlugin(game))` within your game's initial state.
 This will add the plugin to the game allowing us to use it later on in your game.
 Before using anything in this plugin, it must be added to the game's plugins.

 ## Loading Flump assets through Phaser.Loader
-Once the plugin has been added to you game you can now begin to load your Flump assets.
+Once the plugin has been added to your game you can now load your Flump assets.
 This can be done by using Phaser'2 load manager similar to how you would load any other asset type.
 The plugin provides a special Flump loader function that will handle loading each asset you provide it.

 ```javascript
 import { FlumpPlugin } from 'phaser2-flumpplugin'; // TODO - Make this work